nebfield/snpQT/docs/user-guide/results.md

 `nextflow run main.nf -profile conda --bed als.bed --bim als.bim --fam als.fam --qc --gwas --pop_strat -resume --results ./results_als/`

 !!!
 Note
 	In the previous example I used `-profile conda`.
-I could alternatively have used `-profile docker`, but if you are not a superuser then `conda` is the only option.
+I could alternatively have used `-profile docker` or `-profile modules`, but if you are not a superuser then `docker` is the not suitable for you.

 Once you hit enter, you should be able to see the following on your standard output: